 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The soul kiss is an interesting classic cocktail that puts a spin on the whiskey Manhattan.
-It's a recipe that can be found in an obscure bartending guide called "Just Cocktails," which was printed in 1936.
+The heart and soul is an interesting classic cocktail that puts a spin on the whiskey Manhattan.
+It's a recipe that can be found under the name "soul kiss" in an obscure bartending guide called "Just Cocktails," which was printed in 1936.
 While this drink may not be to everyone's liking, it is a fascinating taste of what drinkers almost a century ago enjoyed.